by Katre Laan from myhistro.com

 This browser-based tool introduces a different take on digital storytelling.
 Users can choose from variety of templates, share visual stories and narratives with a soundtrack in chronological order.
 Can be used for simple stories and more in depth multimedia projects.
 Free app available from the Apple Store.

 A versatile tool for planning that can be used as a mind map illustrated with drawings, photos and videos.
 This easy to use interactive tool is ideal for generating concepts, creating galleries and adding comments.
-Only downside is it’s fairly expensive for a mind map app.
+The main downside is that it’s fairly expensive for a mindmap app.
 Available for $4.99 from the Apple Store.